mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * If necessary, extend the tree to the right until it has at least index + 1 leaves

+* For each intermediate node along the path from the leaf at position `index` to the root, add `index` to the `unmerged_leaves` list for the node.

 * Blank the path from the leaf at position `index` to the root

 * Set the leaf node in the tree at position `index` to a new node containing the